COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 / Function description:

 - `Start`: Gets the `BoxCollider2D` component from the `GameObject` holding this script.
 Gets the `SpriteRenderer` component from the `GameObject` holding this script.
-Disables the `BoxCollider2D` component and disables the `SpriteRenderer` component
+Disables the `BoxCollider2D` component and disables the `SpriteRenderer` component.

 - `Update`: If the specified cutscene is done, enable both the `BoxCollider2d` and `SpriteRenderer` components.